Honda NSX running costs

 You can’t get the NSX serviced at any Honda dealership – you’ll have to take it to a specialist NSX dealer, but the really good news is that Honda throws in a free three-year service plan.
 You won’t get that from Porsche or McLaren.

 The Honda NSX is a rare car, and that tends to keep resale values high.
-The NSX is so rare, in fact, that as we write there are only two used examples for sale in the country.
+The NSX is so rare, in fact, that there are only a couple of used examples for sale in the entire country.

 Even so, you can expect to lose a big chunk of money on the NSX – some £20,000 in the first couple of years even if your mileage is low.
 This is a fairly average rate of depreciation for most of the NSX’s rivals, too.